OptiTronOffical/1350-webkit-test/README.md

 **Author tag:** `OptiTronOffical`
 **Revision:** `genuine-u8-rw-3-1352`

-> ⚠️ **For research and educational use only.** Only run this on hardware you personally own.
+> ⚠️ **For research and educational use only.**  NOTE KERNEL DOES NOT TRY TO FIRE - NO CORUPPTION WILL OCCUR !
+Only run this on hardware you personally own.
 Kernel-level memory corruption can brick your console or cause data loss.

 ---